NewOpenBible/NewOpenBible/README.md

 ## license / copyright status
 [![creative commons Attribution-ShareAlike License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png "creative commons Attribution-ShareAlike License")](http://creativecommons.org/licenses/by-sa/4.0/)

-all content and text source files used are in the public domain in the original or are released here under the [creative commons 4.0 Attribution-ShareAlike License](http://creativecommons.org/licenses/by-sa/4.0/), [3.5](http://creativecommons.org/licenses/by-sa/3.5/), and [3.0 international](http://creativecommons.org/licenses/by-sa/3.0/) and [PH-adapted local license](http://creativecommons.org/licenses/by-sa/3.0/ph/) and all changes here are made available in the same free license (Attribution-ShareAlike License) for the sole purpose of availability and preserving freedom to use and share content, including transclusion in other relevant media under the same or any compatible license..
+all content and text source files used are in the public domain in the original, they are modified and released here under the [creative commons Attribution-ShareAlike License 4.0](http://creativecommons.org/licenses/by-sa/4.0/), [3.0 international](http://creativecommons.org/licenses/by-sa/3.0/) and [PH-adapted local license](http://creativecommons.org/licenses/by-sa/3.0/ph/) and all further changes here are made available in the same free license (Attribution-ShareAlike License) for the sole purpose of availability and preserving freedom to use and share content, including transclusion in other relevant media under the same or any compatible license, the license used should never be construed to restrict or diminish any natural or legal right to use these sources as presented here, when in doubt, the essential freedom granted to use these sources shall be interpreted to mean:
+ * as defined by Attribution-ShareAlike License [3.0 PH](http://creativecommons.org/licenses/by-sa/3.0/ph/) under Philippine jurisdiction; or,
+ * as defined by Attribution-ShareAlike License [4.0 (international)](http://creativecommons.org/licenses/by-sa/4.0/) anywhere else in the World.. copies of which are also hereby attached as [LICENSE](https://github.com/NewOpenBible/NewOpenBible/blob/master/LICENSE.markdown) files for easy reference

-the Word of God spans millennia of Human History and we believe the message that frees all of us should be free from all arbitrary and artificial control in its translation and distribution as well
+the Word of God spans millennia of Human History and we believe the message that frees all of us should as well be free from all arbitrary and artificial restriction in its translation and distribution

 the GitHub repository contains backend source code (primarily Python scripts and associated documentation) used in transforming the source files to formatted content, which is copyright (c) 2010-2013 Russell Allen and available under the BSD licence, a copy of which is available at http://creativecommons.org/licenses/BSD/